Overloading, Bow Riding, and Hazardous Conditions

 These dangerous operating practices are illegal under Oregon law.

-Riding on the Bow, Deck, or Gunwale is allowing passengers to ride or sit on the bow, gunwales, transom, seat backs, seats on raised decks, or any other place where there may be a chance of falling overboard while operating at a speed greater than 5 mph unless the vessel has adequate guards or railing.
+Riding on the Bow, Deck, or Gunwale is allowing passengers to ride or sit on the bow, gunwales, transom, seat backs, seats on raised decks, or any other place where there may be a chance of falling overboard while operating at a speed greater than 5 mph unless the boat has adequate guards or railing.
 It is illegal to allow any person(s) to ride on any portion of the boat aft of the transom (including a step, ladder, platform, or deck) while underway.

 - There are improper or insufficient personal flotation devices; fire extinguishers; backfire flame arrestors; or navigation lights between sunset and sunrise.

-- The vessel is overloaded or overpowered.
+- The boat is overloaded or overpowered.

-- The vessel is leaking fuel.
+- The boat is leaking fuel.